Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

-On stage, a jazz band gives life to a danceable and alluring atmosphere thorough playful brass melodies, a groovy contrabass / bass duo, accordion, blues-y guitar riffs and upbeat drums that make the song go by in a flash.
+On stage, a jazz band gives life to a danceable and alluring atmosphere through playful brass melodies, a groovy contrabass/bass duo, accordion, bluesy guitar riffs, and upbeat drums that make the song go by in a flash.

-Honjitsu mo Makoto ni Seiten nari’s beat is infectious and, when you reach the chorus, you are long gone to dance along to it.
+Honjitsu mo Makoto ni Seiten nari’s beat is infectious and, when you reach the chorus, you are long gone dancing along to it.

 There are a wide variety of ways to incorporate sax in a song, especially in a jazz song, some make the song enhance its classy tone, others focus on fleshing out the allure in the track, and in other cases you can have it added for another layer of fun.

 In Honjitsu mo Makoto ni Seiten nari, the sax makes its entrance in the bridge with an outstanding solo riding on a lot of tension, making the best of the song’s mix of class with allure.

 A pity that the solo is brief though, the jazz geek in me wanted another bar of similar length, making the solo longer and exploring a bit more the sax’s colors.

 As it is, this solo is the perfect addition to the song.